Module id

 .unwrap();

-let id = AtomId::construct(&commit, tag).unwrap();
+let id = AtomId::construct(&commit, label).unwrap();

-// Get the hash for disambiguated identification
+// Get the hash for disambiguated identification.

 let hash = id.compute_hash();